 - Get permission from a probation officer before moving or obtaining new employment

 - Report monthly to a probation officer

 - Pay all court cost, fines and supervision fees

 It’s imperative that you speak with an experienced DWI attorney who will fight to protect your rights so a second DWI offense doesn’t end in a conviction.

 Chapter 49: Intoxication and Alcoholic Beverage Offenses– Follow this link to view chapter 49 of the Texas Penal Code that governs how DWIs are handled in Texas.
 The chapter features information on what is considered public intoxication, boating while intoxicated and intoxication assaults.
 The chapter can be read on Texas Constitution and Statutes, a site that features the Texas constitution and statutes.

 Driving While Intoxicated (DWI)– The Texas Department of Transportation features an article over DWI in Texas.
 The article discusses DWI laws, what happens if you are stopped, and how to stay safe.
 The Texas Department of Transportation is responsible for the state’s highway system, construction, and maintenance.

 An arrest for a second DWI offense does not have to result in convection.
 We are dedicated to defending our clients and by choosing us, you can rest assured that your case will be handled with trust and diligence.

 Call us today at (832) 530-4070 or submit your information in our online form and one of our attorneys will review your case for free.
-The Gonzalez Law Group proudly defends clients in the Harris County including Pearland, Baytown, Seabrook, La Pore, Pasadena, Galena Park, Friendswood and numerous others.
+The Gonzalez Law Group proudly defends clients in Harris County including Pearland, Baytown, Seabrook, La Pore, Pasadena, Galena Park, Friendswood, and numerous others.